beganovich/snappdf/README.md

 # snappdf

-This is a simple library that lets you convert webpages or HTML into the PDF file using Chromium or Google Chrome.
+A simple library that lets you convert webpages or HTML into PDF files using Chromium-powered browsers.

 - [snappdf](#snappdf)
     * [Usage](#usage)